 To properly coordinate the operation of the Bulk Electric System, Transmission Owners must notify PJM of hot-line work and protective relay outages.
-While no specific advance time notice is required, several days' notice is requested to enhance coordination.
+Several days' notice is requested to enhance coordination.
+For hotline work impacting the protection system zone of clearance or increasing the clearing time, a ticket must be submitted at least by 8am three days prior to the start date in order to be considered "on-time".
 The notification includes the following information:

-• An outage or degradation of either the primary or back-up relay protection associated with any facility 345 kV and above.
+• An outage or degradation of either the primary or back-up relay protection associated with any EHV (345 kV and above) facility.

-PJM will model any delay clearing as a result of relay outages or degradation in the TSA tool for stability.
+PJM will model any delayed clearing as a result of relay outages or degradation in the TSA tool for stability.

-- An outage of any other major relay protection scheme significant to EHV operation. - An outage of an automatic recloser protection associated with an EHV circuit 345 kV and above or any hotline work (reclosers in or out) on EHV facilities 345 kV and above.
+- An outage of any other major relay protection scheme significant to EHV operation. - An outage of an automatic recloser protection associated with an EHV circuit or any hotline work (reclosers in or out) on EHV facilities.
 PJM dispatcher is informed prior to auto-reclosers being taken out of service.
 All planned outages shall be submitted via eDART.
 All unplanned outages shall be communicated to PJM Dispatch and submitted via eDART.